 OUR VIETNAMESE FOOD PHILOSOPHY

-At Rice & Noodles and Sprout, we believe that food should be fresh, flavorful, satisfying, uncomplicated and should convey the chef’s love of cooking.
-Our chefs prepare authentic Vietnamese foods such as fresh spring rolls, french bread sandwiches, entrée salads, soups, rice platters and a variety of noodle dishes.
-We also offer a large selection of homemade desserts including French macarons, che and flan.
+At Rice & Noodles and Sprout, we believe that food should be fresh, flavorful, satisfying, uncomplicated, and should convey the chef’s love of cooking.
+Our chefs prepare authentic Vietnamese foods such as fresh spring rolls, French bread sandwiches, entrée salads, soups, rice platters, and a variety of noodle dishes.
+We also offer a large selection of homemade desserts, including French macarons, che and flan.
 We are a 3rd generation Vietnamese eatery that uses fresh and local ingredients.
 Our mission is to be Lancaster’s choice for simple Vietnamese cuisine for our guests and their families.
 We are proud to provide a casual, relaxing and fun atmosphere.
-Fresh food, high energy and honest, friendly service are the keys to our success.
+Fresh food, high energy, and honest, friendly service are the keys to our success.
 We want to be the pioneer and the catalyst that opens the taste palates of those who have never experienced authentic Vietnamese cuisine at reasonable prices.

 OUR HISTORY

 By 2001, Ninh, Vy, and her mother opened the second Pho Tau Bay Restaurant in Metairie, LA.
 In 2004, with their marketing and business degrees, Bernard and Alys decided to join the family business in order to build a bigger and better empire.
 By 2005, the family ran 3 of the 4 most successful Vietnamese restaurants in the Greater New Orleans area.
 All of their restaurants suffered substantial damage due to Hurricane Katrina.
 It was so hard for the family to believe that in one day their lives would change forever.
-With the continued support of their parents, family, friends and wonderful customers, both Rice & Noodles and Sprout Vietnamese Eatery have made a mark in the dining scene of Lancaster, PA.